-The report also addresses two specific issues related to the interaction between treaties and domestic anti-abuse rules.
+The report also addresses two specific issues related to the interaction between treaties and specific domestic anti-abuse rules.
 The first issue relates to the application of tax treaties to restrict a Contracting State's right to tax its own residents.
-A new rule will codify the principle that treaties do not restrict a State's right to tax its own residents (subject to certain exceptions).
+The report recommends that the principle that treaties do not restrict a State's right to tax its own residents (subject to certain exceptions) should be expressly recognized through the addition of a new treaty provision based on the so-called "saving clause" already found in United States tax treaties.
 The second issue deals with so-called "departure" or "exit" taxes, under which liability to tax on some types of income that has accrued for the benefit of a resident (whether an individual or a legal person) is triggered in the event that the resident ceases to be a resident of that State.
-Changes to the Commentary of the OECD Model Tax Convention will clarify that treaties do not prevent the application of these taxes.
+The report recommends changes to the Commentary included in the Model Tax Convention in order to clarify that treaties do not prevent the application of these taxes.